 When we sweat, we also release a host of minerals and chemicals to make sure we don’t have a high concentration of them in the bloodstream; one of the main ones is salt (along with sugar, ammonia, urea, potassium and more).
 If the weather is very hot and the body temperature is high, we sweat a lot and lose much of those minerals and chemicals that are vital for healthy functioning.
 High volumes of plain water coming into the body (hydrating) actually dilutes those minerals and chemicals and leads to hyponatremia – low sodium levels.

-In the long term, the ramifications of hyponatremia are great but for the active hikers, they mean one thing in the short run: muscle cramps.
+In the long term, keeping very well-hydrated is great, but for active hikers hyponatremia means one thing in the short run: muscle cramps.

-The best way to avoid hyponatremia is to eat salty and sweet snacks regularly – a salty trail mix and a sweet trail mix are the best solutions especially ones that are full of nuts.
-Adding electrolytes to your water at times is also useful, but not instead of snacks and not all the time, 1-3 tabs a day is enough as they still offer processed sodium and sugar.
+The best way to avoid hyponatremia is to eat salty and sweet snacks regularly – a salty trail mix and a sweet trail mix are the best solutions, especially ones that are full of nuts.
+Adding electrolytes to your water at times is also useful, but not instead of snacks and not all the time.
+One to three tabs a day is enough, as they still offer processed sodium and sugar.

 Sunstroke is often confused with heat stroke but unlike heat stroke, sun stroke comes from exposure, not internal heat.
 Sunstroke happens when you ignore all the people around and don’t cover your head when hiking in the sun – usually a simple point of being stubborn.